If you are unable to connect to internet due to “Limited or No Internet” Error, you will find below the steps to fix this error in Windows 10.

 1. Restart Modem/Router

-In most cases, “Limited or No Connectivity” Error can be fixed by rebooting the Router/Modem.
+In many cases, most network connectivity issues can be fixed by rebooting the Router/Modem.

-1. Unplug Router/Modem from its Power supply Source.
+1. Simply, unplug the Router/Modem from its Power supply Source and wait for 30 seconds.

-2. Wait for 60 seconds > connect Modem/Router back to the Power supply.
+2. After 30 seconds, connect the Modem/Router back to its Power supply.

 2. Update Network Driver